Integrating Text and Image: Determining Multimodal Document Intent in Instagram Posts: Prior Work

 For our model of speaker intent, we draw on the classic concept of illocutionary acts \cite{austin1962things} to develop a new taxonomy of illocutionary acts focused on the kinds of intentions that tend to occur on social media.
 For example, we rarely see commissive posts on Instagram and Facebook because of the focus on information sharing and constructions of self-image.

-Computational approaches to multi-modal document understanding have focused on key problems such as image captioning~\cite{chen2015microsoft,faghri2018vsepp} or visual question answering ~\cite{goyal2017making,zellers2018recognition}, which assume that the text is a subordinate modality, or on extracting the literal or connotative meaning of a post \cite{soleymani2017survey}, or its {\em perlocutionary force} (how it is perceived by its audience), including aspects such as memorability~\cite{khosla2015understanding}, saliency~\cite{bylinskii2018different}, popularity~\cite{khosla2014makes} and virality~\cite{deza2015understanding,alameda2017viraliency}.
+Computational approaches to multi-modal document understanding have focused on key problems such as image captioning~\cite{chen2015microsoft,faghri2018vsepp}, visual question answering \cite{goyal2017making,zellers2018recognition,hudson2019}, or extracting the literal or connotative meaning of a post \cite{soleymani2017survey}.
+More recent work has explored the role of image as context for interaction and pragmatics, either in dialog \cite{mostafazadeh16,mostafazadeh17}, or as a prompt for users to generate descriptions \cite{bisk19}.
+Another important direction has looked at an image's {\em perlocutionary force} (how it is perceived by its audience), including aspects such as memorability~\cite{khosla2015understanding}, saliency~\cite{bylinskii2018different}, popularity~\cite{khosla2014makes} and virality~\cite{deza2015understanding,alameda2017viraliency}.

-Some prior works have focused on intention. \newcite{joo2014visual} and \newcite{huang2016inferring} study prediction of intent behind politician portraits in the news. \newcite{hussain2017automatic} studies the understanding of image and video advertisements, predicting topic, sentiment, and intent. \newcite{alikhani} introduce a corpus of the coherence relationships between recipe text and images.
+Some prior work has focused on intention. \newcite{joo2014visual} and \newcite{huang2016inferring} study prediction of intent behind politician portraits in the news. \newcite{hussain2017automatic} study the understanding of image and video advertisements, predicting topic, sentiment, and intent. \newcite{alikhani} introduce a corpus of the coherence relationships between recipe text and images.
 Our work builds on \newcite{siddiquieICMI2015}, who focused on a single type of intent (detecting politically persuasive video on the internet) and even more closely on \newcite{zhang2018equal}, who study visual rhetoric as interaction between the image and the text slogan in advertisements.
 They categorize image-text relationships into parallel equivalent (image-text deliver same point at equal strength), parallel non-equivalent (image-text deliver the same point at different levels) and non-parallel (text or image alone is insufficient in point delivery).
-They also identify the novel issue of understanding the complex, non-literal ways in which text and image interacts.
-Our work thus takes the next step by exploring the kind of ``non-additive'' models of image-text relationships that we see in \autoref{fig:1a}.
+They also identify the novel issue of understanding the complex, non-literal ways in which text and image interacts. \newcite{WeilandKnowledgeRichImageTextGist} study the non-literal meaning conveyed by image-caption pairs and draw on a knowledge-base to generate the gist of the image-caption pair.